 Task How to To display the search tools To display the search tools in the upper left of the Alignment view, use the Search alignment tool ().
-To sort constituent sequences To sort read files (the files in the left margin of the view) according to the selected criteria, use the Sort reads tool (♣).
+To sort constituent sequences To sort read files (the files in the left margin of the view) according to the selected criteria, use the Sort reads tool (1.6.).
 By Name - Sorts read files in alphanumeric order by name.
 This type of sorting is normally only used for Sanger reads, which are often user-named.
+This is a shortcut to the Sequence > Sort Reads > By Name command.
 By Position - Sorts read files by their position along the consensus.
+This is a shortcut to the Sequence > Sort Reads > By Position command.
 By Variant - Brings all the reads containing variant bases to the top of the alignment stack.
+This is a shortcut to the Sequence > Sort Reads > By Variant command.
 When you choose this option, SeqMan Ultra automatically loads and calculates the SNPs.
 Note that if you are working with a large .sqd project, this calculation can take a considerable amount of time.
-To hide/ show quality scores Use the Quality scores tool (♠).
+To hide/ show quality scores Use the Quality scores tool ().
 This tool only functions when a) trace data was used in the assembly. • Hide scores - Causes quality scores to be hidden from view. • Show scores - Causes quality scores to be displayed as a subscript next to the base.
 When bases with very high quality scores (>99% of the 95th percentile) are displayed, two asterisks () will be shown in place of the usual numerical subscripts.
-Example: G52 A64 G C65.
+Example: G52 A84 G C85.
 The quality score of a peak is calculated based on the shape and height of each peak and is adjusted relative to the maximum height of any peak in the entire sequence.
 Taller, sharper peaks receive the highest quality scores.
 The heights of any underlying peaks are subtracted from the highest peak's score.
 Illumina data will typically have higher scores than Sanger data.
 For .fas files, SeqMan NGen automatically checks for .qual files with the same name in the same folder.
 If found, the quality values are displayed.
 Note that gaps are not assigned quality scores.